 Now let’s get started with the base of our macarons — the meringue!
-First, measure out approximately 100 grams of egg whites (usually about three eggs) and let the egg whites come to room temperature.
+First, measure out approximately 100 grams of egg whites (usually about three eggs) and let them come to room temperature.
 This will make it easier to whip into a meringue.
 Then use a mixer to briefly beat the eggs until they’re frothy and white, gradually add the granulated sugar and continue mixing until stiff peaks form.
 You should be able to turn the bowl upside down without the meringue falling out.

 Now it’s time to fold the almond flour mixture into the meringue.
 This step is so important that it even has its own term: macaronage!
 But don’t let that scare you — the process isn’t too difficult.
 Add about one-third of the almond mixture to the meringue and use a spatula to scrape the bottom of the bowl, folding the mixture over the top.
 Repeat this folding motion continuously and gradually add the rest of the almond mixture until fully incorporated.
 Your mixture should be quite thick, but still able to slowly stream from the spatula almost like a ribbon.
 You’ll know your mixture is the right consistency when it can fall from the spatula into a figure-eight without breaking.
 That’s your signal to stop mixing and start piping your cookies!

 To form your macarons, fit a piping bag with a medium-sized round tip and pipe 1.5 inch (4 cm) circles onto a pan lined with parchment paper.
 I freehanded my macaron shells, but you can definitely use a macaron template if you’d rather.
-And lastly, before you can put these treats in the oven, make sure to tap (more like slam really) the pans against the counter to get rid of any air bubbles and then let the macarons sit for about 40 minutes or until they’re dry to the touch.
+And lastly, before you can put these treats in the oven, make sure to tap the pans against the counter to get rid of any air bubbles and then let the macarons sit for about 40 minutes or until they’re dry to the touch.
 Now you’re ready to bake!

 Phew, that took awhile!
 But now you’ve got beautifully formed macaron shells just waiting for the perfect filling, which can be anything from jam to chocolate ganache.
 Today’s featured filling is, of course, mocha buttercream!

 To make the mocha buttercream, start by beating softened butter until it’s light and fluffy.
 Then add powdered sugar, unsweetened cocoa powder, instant espresso and a bit of vanilla extract and salt.
-At this point, your mixture will most likely resemble coarse crumbs.
+At this point, your mixture will resemble coarse crumbs.
 To get to that creamy frosting consistency, start mixing in strong brewed coffee one tablespoon at a time.
 I generally need about five tablespoons of coffee, but you can use more or less depending on the consistency you’re looking for.
 Now just pipe a circle of buttercream onto one baked macaron shell and top it with another shell!

 chocolate drizzle and crushed peppermint